Garmin eTrex Legend HCx review

 Compare prices on the Garmin eTrex Legend HCx at these merchants:

-- Find the low price on a Garmin eTrex Legend HCx at GPS Now.
+- Find the low price on a Garmin eTrex Legend HCx at GPS Now, where shipping is free on orders over $99 (and the upgrade to overnight shipping is dirt cheap!).
 Order by 5 p.m.
 Central Time for same day shipment.

 - Get the Garmin eTrex Legend HCx for an amazing price on eBay.